profile-pic

 AI-interview Questions & Answers

-Strategy to implement 0 time time deployments for Java based, uh, web services on AWS.
-Yeah.
-Uh, because about 0 0 downtime deployment, uh, I would have a system, uh, uh, like, I would have AWS integrated with my, uh, version management tool, like, GitLab.
-I would have a runner on it that would automatically build up the build up the image, uh, post it on Docker repository, and then that would directly get, uh, deployed to AWS.
-And if the health checkpoints are correct, in that case, it would, uh, remove the earlier notes and end up deploying the application on the notes which we want the latest build.
-So that is how I would ensure that there's 0 downtime by having health check URLs and some endpoints, uh, in the health health check URL that ensures that my newer functionality is working correctly or not.
-So that is how I would do it so that entire application is not replaced initially.
-First one one first, it gets deployed on a particular node, and then it keeps on replicating, uh, keeps on removing the old older versions of deployment and replacing them with the newer versions if the health checks are getting passed.
+Strategy to implement zero time deployments for Java-based web services on AWS.
+Yeah, because about zero downtime deployment, I would have a system where I would have AWS integrated with my version management tool, like GitLab.
+I would have a runner on it that would automatically build the image, post it on the Docker repository, and then that would directly get deployed to AWS.
+And if the health checkpoints are correct, in that case, it would remove the earlier notes and end up deploying the application on the nodes with the latest build.
+So, that is how I would ensure that there's zero downtime by having health check URLs and some endpoints in the health check URL that ensures my newer functionality is working correctly or not.
+So, that is how I would do it so that the entire application is not replaced initially.
+First, it gets deployed on a particular node, and then it keeps on replicating, replacing the old versions of deployment with the newer versions if the health checks are getting passed.
 That is how I would do it.

-Could we integrate a cache layer in Spring Boot, implement response time with this screen that is your application?
+Could we integrate a cache layer in Spring Boot, implement response time with this screen that is our application?
 Yeah.
-We could we could do that.
-Uh, one of the way is using Redis cache.
-So based on the data that is being continuously requested, we would have that stored within the Redis case server.
-And, like, instead of fetching the records from the database, we would use, uh, use the cache.
-Other part is InfiniSpan.
-Now InfiniSpan supports it at database layer 2.
-So if the records are already present in the InfiniSpan, it basically checks that whether the record is there in the, uh, whether the record is being updated in the database or not.
-And if it is not updated, it readily replies the case data.
-And in case if the database if the record is not present in the case, then it ends up fetching it from the database.
-And so we have a mid miss and hit count.
-Apart from that, we could also configure it to to a certain extent to have the records that are being that are being access and, uh, continuously, uh, fetched again and again, uh, to avoid fetching them again and again.
-We could have have the expiry time incremented as they're fetched.
-So based on those strategies, we could implement, uh, cash care in Spring Boot by using, uh, these are certain caching mechanisms.
+We could do that.
+One of the ways is using Redis cache.
+So based on the data that is being continuously requested, we would have that stored within the Redis cache server.
+And, like, instead of fetching the records from the database, we would use the cache.
+The other part is InfiniSpan.
+Now InfiniSpan supports it at the database layer 2.
+So if the records are already present in the InfiniSpan, it checks whether the record is there in the InfiniSpan and whether the record is being updated in the database or not.
+And if it is not updated, it readily replies with the cached data.
+And in case if the record is not present in the cache, then it ends up fetching it from the database.
+And so we have a miss and hit count.
+Apart from that, we could also configure it to a certain extent to have the records that are being accessed and continuously fetched again and again to avoid fetching them again and again.
+We could have the expiry time incremented as they're fetched.
+So based on those strategies, we could implement caching in Spring Boot by using these caching mechanisms.

-Yeah.
 I'm sorry.
 I had to drop the call before.
-Uh, how my transaction management we handle in Spring Framework application interacting with SQL.
-Yeah.
-So Spring supports, uh, supports, uh, transaction management using this add their transactional annotation.
-It helps us to specify, like, what should happen, whether we should roll back the transaction in case of, uh, exceptions or each time for that particular method called whether a new transaction should be initiated or not.
-So in that way, we can manage, uh, transitions in Spring Boot.
-Apart from that, uh, we can also write a transition handler of our own, uh, by extending certain classes.
-Yeah.
+How does my transaction management work in a Spring Framework application interacting with SQL.
+So Spring supports transaction management using the @Transactional annotation.
+It helps us to specify what should happen, whether we should roll back the transaction in case of exceptions or whether a new transaction should be initiated each time for that particular method called.
+So in that way, we can manage transactions in Spring Boot.
+Apart from that, we can also write our own transaction handler by extending certain classes.

-I think we put the query.
-For the moments, it will suggest for better error handling.
+I think we put the query in place for now, it will suggest for better error handling.
 Yeah.
-Uh, apart from this, we should also have a general exception handler for, uh, the exceptions that are not being caught by SQL exceptions.
+Apart from this, we should also have a general exception handler for the exceptions that are not being caught by SQL exceptions.
 And finally, it seems correct.
-You could also, uh, have this implemented as try with resources block so that we won't need to explicitly close it in the final statement.
+You could also have this implemented as a try-with-resources block so that we won't need to explicitly close it in the final statement.
 So that is another way of doing it.
-Apart from that, the query seems fine, and exception handling also seems okay with, uh, a skill exception handler.
+Apart from that, the query seems fine, and exception handling also seems okay with a general exception handler.

-Explain how would you manage transactions like for the student Microsoft Office and Java, especially dealing with eventual consistency.
-Yeah.
-So, uh, based on the saga pattern, uh, I think I could have it implemented in that way such that, uh, if a particular transaction or if a particular activity fails, uh, at a particular microservice, then they would end up triggering triggering certain set of actions that would revert the transactions on the other microservices.
-Like, for example, in case of order placement, uh, if the order were placed and then it failed at the payment part, then order and payment, uh, considering these 2 as different microservices, I would have a event event driven mechanism or probably a queuing mechanism, uh, such that when the payment fails, it would notify the ordering system again that the payment has been failed, and then this order needs to be canceled or put on hold.
-So such such kind of implementation I would have either by using, uh, less API calls between the services, uh, with the with the with the Spring Gateway, uh, HingeClient DTC or by having a messaging queue between them.
-So that is how I would, uh, manage transactions in microservices, uh, and I would have the consistency eventually.
+I would manage transactions like for the student Microsoft Office and Java, especially dealing with eventual consistency.
+So, based on the saga pattern, I think I could have it implemented in a way such that if a particular transaction or activity fails at a particular microservice, it would trigger a certain set of actions to revert the transactions on other microservices.
+For example, in case of order placement, if the order were placed but then failed at the payment part, considering these two as different microservices, I would have an event-driven mechanism or a queuing mechanism such that when the payment fails, it would notify the ordering system that the payment has failed, and then this order needs to be canceled or put on hold.
+I would implement such an implementation either by using fewer API calls between the services with the Spring Gateway, HingeClient DTC, or by having a messaging queue between them.
+That's how I would manage transactions in microservices, and I would have eventual consistency.

-What in sales will again from AAV testing.
-Okay.
-Algebra testing.
-And how would you that guide?
-That guide your development decisions on AWS.
-Word insights would it gain from AB testing?
-I am not exactly sure, uh, how to answer this question and how would Alco better testing, uh, my Java back end application guide me with my development decisions on AWS.
-I actually haven't used AWS, uh, development tools as such, like Cloud 9.
+What insights will again from A/B testing.
+Okay, algebra testing and how would you use that to guide your development decisions on AWS.
+Word insights would it gain from A/B testing?
+I am not exactly sure how to answer this question, and how would A/B testing guide my development decisions on AWS.
+I actually haven't used AWS development tools as such, like Cloud 9.
 I have exposure to it, but I haven't used it.
-I'm mostly been doing development in the local environment and then using AWS just for, uh, UAD deployments or production deployments.
-So not much familiar.
-Like, uh, how would testing alpha beta testing, uh, change my development decisions on AWS.
+I'm mostly been doing development in the local environment and then using AWS for UAD deployments or production deployments.
+So, I'm not very familiar.
+Like, how would testing A/B testing change my development decisions on AWS.